-Peyronie’s disease rarely goes away on its own.
-However, in most men with Peyronie’s disease, the condition may remain as it is or worsen.
+Sometimes Peyronie’s disease becomes less pronounced on its own, but this is rare.
+In most men the condition stabilizes or worsens.
 Early treatment soon after the condition develops will help in keeping it from getting worse and solve the issue for the longterm.
 Even if you have had the condition for some time, Peyronie’s treatment may help improve troublesome symptoms like pain, penile shortening and curvature.

 What are the Symptoms of Peyronie’s Disease?

 The signs and symptoms of Peyronie’s syndrome – or “disease” as it is sometimes termed – can occur suddenly or might develop gradually over time.
 Some of the most common symptoms include: